jmunixusers/presentations/tmux.md

 * prefix + `p` : previous window

 ## Sessions
-Sessions are a sometimes useful, sometimes frustrating part of tmux that can be very powerful if used correctly, and can bring your system to it's knees if used incorrectly.
+Sessions are a sometimes useful, sometimes frustrating part of Tmux that can be very powerful if used correctly, and can bring your system to it's knees if used incorrectly.

-Sessions are basically how tmux saves your current set of windows and allows you to return to them later
+Sessions are basically how Tmux saves your current set of windows and allows you to return to them later

 To list all current sessions use prefix + `s`.
-If you have attempted to use tmux before you might even see a few sessions open!
+If you have attempted to use Tmux before you might even see a few sessions open!
 You can hit enter on the current attatched one to re-enter where you left off.

-If you do you can type prefix + `:`, which will open tmux command entry, and type `kill-session -a`.
+If you do you can type prefix + `:`, which will open Tmux command entry, and type `kill-session -a`.
 This will simply kill all sessions besides the current.

-Lets detatch from the current session.
-Enter the prefix followed by `d` to manually detatch from the current session, you will return to the command line with a line of output from tmux that we don't particularly care about.
+Let's detach from the current session.
+Enter the prefix followed by `d` to manually detach from the current session, you will return to the command line with a line of output from Tmux that we don't particularly care about.

-Now open tmux again.
-You will be greeted with a new tmux session.
-To move to a different session while already in a tmux session you can do prefix + `s` and move to the old one and hit enter to attach.
+Now open Tmux again.
+You will be greeted with a new Tmux session.
+To move to a different session while already in a Tmux session you can do prefix + `s` and move to the old one and hit enter to attach.

-These sessions will stay open once detatched until they are manually closed.
+These sessions will stay open once detached until they are manually closed.
 Every once in a while I hear there is a purge on stu, so be sure to save your work even if you are using sessions.

-* prefix + `:` : tmux command
+* prefix + `:` : Tmux command
 * prefix + `s` : list sessions
-* `tmux a` : open tmux and attach to last session
+* `Tmux a` : open Tmux and attach to last session
 * `:kill-session -a` : kill all other sessions besides the currently open one.

 ### When are they useful?